gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What?"

 "Are your auditory processors as defective as your reasoning?
-This one will stand here.
+This one will stand guard here.
 You will enter the laboratory."

 Gumption crossed his arms and glared at the bot.